mariarodr1136/MicroInvestmentPlatform/README.md

 - **Virtual Money Management**: Each user receives a set amount of virtual currency to simulate real-world investing.
 - **Real-Time Market Data**: Users can access up-to-date stock prices and market conditions through integrated stock market APIs.
+- **Latest Stock News**: The platform provides the latest stock news through a news API, keeping users informed about market trends and events.
+- **Transaction History**: Users can view their transaction histories for buying and selling in a detailed table format, including price per share, date, and time.
+- **Popular Stocks Section**: A dedicated section displays current popular stocks with clickable links to view their live prices.
 - **Leaderboard & Gamification**: Track portfolio performance and foster healthy competition through a leaderboard showcasing top-performing users.
 - **User-Friendly Interface**: A responsive and interactive UI built with React, providing a seamless user experience.